 If you're looking to take on any land improvement project or new build; whether it's a new garage or an addition to your house, chances are you'll need a building permit.
 One common requirement of a building permit is a Grading Plan.
 Grading Plans are also sometimes referred to as Grading and Drainage Plans or simply Drainage Plans.
 These plans are typically prepared by a professionally licensed engineer.

-We at Nepean General Contractors offer this professional service; either as a standalone service or as part of a larger project (for example, if we were to assist you through the entire process for your new addition or new garage, etc.).
+We at Nepean General Contractors offer in-house professional services; either as a standalone service or as part of a larger project (e.g. if we were to assist you through the entire process for your new addition or new garage, etc.).

-First Steps – Field Data – Existing Conditions
+First Step - Field Work - Existing Conditions Data

 In order to prepare a Grading Plan, we will first require topographic data.
 This can be supplied by you if you have recently had surveyors on your property - however the data needs to be within the past 1-3 years, and cannot have been collected prior to any changes on your property.
 Changes may include anything from landscaping to new additions, sheds, garages, etc. Typically, we would recommend getting a new topographic survey for each development project.
 Please contact us to discuss the specific needs of your project and we will guide you through.

 If you don't have a topographic survey, we will complete a topographic survey as part of our scope of work.
 To complete this survey, we come to your property and collect elevations of the land and any major features (i.e. driveways, buildings, well heads, retaining walls, etc.).

 Second Step - Base Plan